-In this talk from ProductTank San Francisco, Kai Haley (Lead of Design Relations and the Google Sprint Master Academy) and Burgan Shealy (UX Design Lead at Google) share insights into what are the different types of design sprints, and various ways they can be crafted to meet a team’s goals and needs.
+In this ProductTank San Francisco talk, Kai Haley and Burgan Shealy share their insights into the different types of design sprints, and various ways they can be crafted to meet a team’s goals and needs.

 At its core, a design sprint is a tool for answering a critical business question through design prototyping and testing with users.
 The goal is to ensure that you are building the right things for your customers.

 What kinds of problems can you solve with a design sprint?